 - Other waste streams, such as building-specific compost collection programs and special events

 The waste is piled in sequential long heaps, called windrows.
 Each windrow is about seven feet tall and the length of a football field.
-The windrows are turned weekly from April through November with a large turner that straddles each row.
+The windrows are turned weekly from April through November.
 The consistent aeration and mixing of the organic materials speed the composting process and help to regulate moisture levels.
-Microbes feed on the decomposing waste, which heats the piles internally to 125-160⁰F during the process.
+Microbes feed on the decomposing waste, which heats the piles internally to 120-160⁰F during the process.
 These high temperatures aid in the destruction of pathogenic organisms and undesirable weed seeds.

 Any water and nutrient runoff from the compost facility is captured in two large collection ponds and is either returned to windrows when they are too dry, or pumped to pastureland that serves as a bio-filter to uptake water and nutrients.